Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

     * Generate an HTML file to view in a browser: `poetry run coverage html` generates file  `htmlcov/index.html`. *This version is clickable*, allowing drilldown to see coverage details.

+## Adding New Migrations

+1. Create SQL Server and PostgreSQL SQL scripts under `edfi_lms_ds_loader/scripts/<engine name>`, using the same file name for both.
+1. Use `;` (semi-colon) terminators at the end of each SQL statement for both languages.
+Do not use `GO` in the SQL Server files, as the application is not coded to parse it.
+1. Add the new script name to the `MIGRATION_SCRIPTS` constant at the top of `edfi_lms_ds_loader/migrator.py`.